tylertitsworth/5th-age-srd/Classes/Cleric.md

 **Limited Casting:** The first time in your life that you use the spell, you can cast it with a single standard action.
 Using the spell removes one of your spell slots until you gain a level.
 (You get one less spell per full heal-up.)
 The person you are resurrecting comes back at roughly half strength, e.g. expending half their recoveries, being dazed (save ends), and, for each ability, having a 50% chance that it is expended.

-The second time in your life you cast the spell, it takes at least three or four rounds and costs you roughly half your hit points and daily powers/spells.
+The second time in your life you cast the spell, it takes at least three or four rounds and costs you roughly half your hit points and full recovery powers/spells.
 The person you are resurrecting comes back at something like one-quarter strength.

 The third time you cast the spell it has to be as a ritual.
 The spell chews you up and leaves you with only a few hit points, then gnaws at the person you have resurrected, who takes days to recover well enough to qualify as an adventurer or combatant.